m9brady/SMP_to_CSV/README.md

 python SMP_to_CSV.py
 ```

-4. All output CSV files will be sent to the "outdata" folder
+4. All output CSV/PNG files will be sent to the "outdata" folder